Jeshibu/Playnite-wiki/Known-Issues.md

 - Install [Visual Studio C++ 2019 redistributables](https://aka.ms/vs/17/release/vc_redist.x86.exe) if you are on Windows 7 or 8.
 - Choose a different installation location.

+### Google Image search doesn't work

+Go to Settings -> Advanced and use "Clear web cache".

 ### Issues with 3rd party libraries

 See [separate sections](https://github.com/JosefNemec/Playnite/wiki#3rd-party-libraries) related to each library.